samousavih/samousavih.github.io/_posts/2023-05-23-the-wrong-way-to-do-data-testing.md

 # Documentation
 - Plans, Audits, ongoing issues, investigation results, technical guides, platform docs, meeting notes, Decision Registers, training docs, solution designs

-# Attempt 1: Lets lock in the new sources and run the both pipelines and compare
-- Date partition issue
-- Daily updates in new platform
-- Expensive to query EMR ( How much?)
-- Not convenient, remote desktop
-- data wouldn't be the same
-- Some duplications, data quality issues fixed

-# Attempt 2: Lets bring a snapshot of old sources to Snowflake so we can run the new pipeline on both and compare
-- Huge tables (how big?)
-- Data was stored on S3 but external tables in snow flake and they were slow, how slow? why it was slow?
-- even getting a subset of data was time consuming let alone the whole pipeline
-# Attempt 3: Let's dump on the Domain person to test it for us
-- Compare histories and look for variances
-- What was different in schemas?
-- Look for a few specific orgs
-- Is the method of comparing histories common?
-How others do that?

-# Source tests:
- - They were slow
- - They were costly to run
- - we initially ran them as we developed later separated them

-# Data point tests
- - Precision tests

-# Code testing
-- Link to other article
-- Most of the code was the same but there were differences
-    - New platform, new tech stack
-    - Code changes due to handing dates which could be very important in this type of systems
-    - Schema difference, The changes were gradual
-- Issues with running the pipeline on your local? with sources could take to hours
-- Makes development quicker

-# migrating at the same time as data platform itself is evolving
-- show a diagram of rate of changes in the platform and when we migrated, question for data platform eng. do you do that again?
-- It would be impractical to migrate too late since huge costs,
-- show the sweet spot between cost of running legacy systems vs cost of migrating into the new system
-- Early learning and feedback, this won't be achieved if migration happens when we think everything is ready
-- But painful for end users
-- Ask someone in management how did they decide when to allow for others joining the new platform?

 # Some values can overflow, how to use float instead of numbers?
 - How float and numeric types are different?